 Marcus Roberson has gambled too much and did gamble too much and probably will always gamble too much.
 He's a good corner when those gambles pay off; he's just decent when they don't.

 And, this year, beyond the two of them and Purifoy, there was nothing.
-Cody Riggs' injury really hurt Florida's depth in the secondary, where five players (and De'Ante Saunders, when not hurt/"hurt") handled somewhere north of 85 pecent of the meaningful snaps, but Florida was reluctant to roll out Brian Poole (who struggled in coverage, though he flashed good press skills, in the fall practice I saw) despite burning his redshirt, could just use Elam as a nickel corner on every play, and just didn't have anyone else worth using.
+Cody Riggs's injury really hurt Florida's depth in the secondary, where five players (and De'Ante Saunders, when not hurt/"hurt") handled somewhere north of 85 pecent of the meaningful snaps, but Florida was reluctant to roll out Brian Poole (who struggled in coverage, though he flashed good press skills, in the fall practice I saw) despite burning his redshirt, figured it could use Elam as a nickel corner on every play, and just didn't have anyone else worth using.

 That'll change, because incoming superstar corner Vernon Hargreaves III is, by all accounts, already somewhat beyond the level that Roberson and Watkins played at tonight, and because Riggs will be back, and because a year of growth will only help Poole and others.
 But it was crystal clear that Bridgewater would have open men all night from early on, and Bridgewater was just not going to miss them.